 As I said, we have been interested in being in this business for a long time and we did a lot of research before ever bringing a Griff home.

 Anyone who owns a Griff knows you get asked "What kind of dog is that?" almost every time someone sees you.
-In addition to the questions about the breed, we were constantly getting left cards, phone numbers etc... by people in the dog business asking us to give them a call if we ever decide to breed these two.
+In addition to the questions about the breed, we were constantly getting left cards, phone numbers etc... by people in the dog business asking us to give them a call if we ever decide to breed her and a male we had at the time Lincoln.
 The Vet who conducted our Pennhip evals, said Lincoln "had the best hip structure he'd ever seen," people at our NAVHDA chapter training days were talking about what to look for when breeding Pepper like it was a given.
 However, what finally convinced us to say these were the two that we'd start our breeding with was when Ben Garcia (our trainer) told us he thought we needed to breed them.
 Additionally, he wanted a puppy out of our first litter.
 I list a few of his accomplishments on our "About Us" page but the fact that he's been in this business training National Champions, Field Trial Champions and been sponsored by some of the biggest names in the hunting dog business is pretty compelling.
 He's not traditionally a Griff guy, he has Brittany's, Vizla's and Lab's but he has seen a lot of Griffs in the field, trained his share and thought these two were special!

 Ben's been a great mentor and guide for us through our first couple litters and we lean on his expertise quite a bit.
 Decisions to breed, not to breed, choosing the right stud etc,,, are always tough, require a lot of research and we take them seriously.
-Ben's helped us produce two wonderful litters, avoid kennel blindness in our stock and make the right decisions.
-Pepper is an amazing dog and has produced two great litters to date that we're very proud of.
+Ben's helped us produce three wonderful litters, avoid kennel blindness in our stock and make the right decisions.
+Pepper is an amazing dog and has produced litters to date that we're very proud of.
 However, I'm just as proud of our decision not to breed Chili, she came from great stock but in the end we didn't believe she exemplified Mr Korthals vision of the breed and the conformation standards set forth by the AWPGA.
 She's a great dog but when we had an AKC judge look her over at 2 years old they confirmed the faults that we had identified.
 Again, we don't show our stock at this point but we do take conformation seriously.
-Chili is a great family dog and hunting companion, just not the breeding stock we are looking for.
+Chili is a great family dog and tremendous hunting companion, just not the breeding stock we are looking for.

 Why we decided not to use Lincoln as our stud: